bethsmith0623/SEI-CC_4/work/w01/d4/04-dom-events.md

 - Hint: "Select" the `<input>`, `console.dir` it out and explore!

-- When you find the property - yell it out!
+- When you find the property - reply to my message in slack!

 ---
 ### Creating a new Comment